seisgo/EllipseFit/README.md

         - funcEllipseFit_BFisher

             Description: **Direct** least squares fitting of ellipse with several
-            advantages: (i) It is ellipse-specic so that even bad data will always return an ellipse; (ii) It can be solved naturally by a generalized eigensystem and (iii) it is extremely robust, ecient and easy to implement.
+            advantages: (i) It is ellipse-specific so that even bad data will always return an ellipse; (ii) It can be solved naturally by a generalized eigensystem and (iii) it is extremely robust, efficient and easy to implement.
 This method is implemented by Bob Fisher, and geometric ellipse parameters are returned.